verilog-to-routing/vtr-verilog-to-routing/doc/src/vpr/graphics.rst

 Visualizing Routing Congestion
 ------------------------------
-When a routing is shown on-screen, clicking on the **Congestion** button will show a heat map of any overused routing resources (wires or pins).
+When a routing is shown on-screen, clicking on the **Congestion** drop-down menu will show a heat map of any overused routing resources (wires or pins).
 Lighter colours (e.g. yellow) correspond to highly overused resources, while darker colours (e.g. blue) correspond to lower overuse.
 The overuse range shown at the bottom of the window.

 Visualizing the Critical Path
 -----------------------------
 During placement and routing you can click on the **Crit.
-Path** button to visualize the critical path.
+Path** drop-down menu to visualize the critical path.
 Each stage between primitive pins is shown in a different colour.
 Cliking the **Crit.
 Path** button again will toggle through the various visualizations:
 * During placement the critical path is shown only as flylines.